kpbaks/deep-learning-final-project/README.md

 - `dataset.py` - Dataset class for loading audio samples
 - `model.py` - Class definition for both Generator and Discriminator
+- `model293.py` - Model in the state that it was in run `DEEP-293`, used in (some) of the reports.
 - `train.py` - Training loop
 - `stft.py` - STFT implementation.
-Used for converting between time and frequency domain
+Used for converting between time and frequency domain, and doing pre-processing in the STFT domain.
 - `app.py` - Script to run a trained model and have it generate a sample

 ## Running the code